 As we are in a rural area and have a lot of space there, it is feasible to build an animal shelter / small stable nearby where pets can live outdoors together.

-One of the most cost effective form of heating at the moment unless we install a much bigger 300KW+ geothermal heat pump for the whole building.
 The building is built with solid walls and we should be able to keep utilities for apartments at about €50 per unit per month on average.
 This cost will be collected as part of the coliving bookings from external guests.
 Owners will pay their own consumption while the unit is not rented out.

 We also aim to put a large solar installation on the roof to cover at least a part of the electricity usage for the coliving areas.
-Current ROI on solar with commercial electricity rates is about 2-3 years, so this is a sensible investment and will also provide more value to the owners.
+Current ROI on solar with commercial electricity rates is about 3-5 years, so this is a sensible investment and will also provide more value to the owners.

 It might also be possible to install a hydro power plant in a nearby stream which would provide a more consistent power source than solar.